Webinars and Online Courses

 Duration: 1 hour

-Presenter: Tracy Davis
+Facilitator: Tracy Davis

 As important as theory is, in developmental practice it can cause us to focus on our own mental frames and detach us from human interaction.
 This is particularly problematic with regard to practice using identity theory, where listening to lived experience and negotiating the complexities of contextually-influenced, mutually-shaped, and intersectional identities is critical.
 This webinar will explore various identity theories with a focus on how identity is socially constructed and contextually performed.